aosabook/500lines/template-engine/template-engine.markdown

 ```

 Here the text is meant to appear literally in the resulting HTML page, until the
-'`{{`' notation indicates a switch into dynamic mode, where the `user_name` variable
+'`{{`' indicates a switch into dynamic mode, where the `user_name` variable
 will be substituted into the output.

 String formatting functions such as Python's `"foo = {foo}!".format(foo=17)`
 are examples of mini-languages used to create text from a string literal and the data
 to be inserted.
-Templates extend this idea to include logic constructs like
+Templates extend this idea to include constructs like
 conditionals and loops, but the difference is only of degree.

 These files are called templates because they are used to produce many